xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-data-binding-source.md

 ```

-In this example, perhaps the programmer realised after binding `num` (with a default binding type of `System.Object`) that the binding type should really be `System.Int32`, and simply was trying to correct the error.
+In this example, perhaps the programmer realised after binding `num` (with a default binding type of System.Object) that the binding type should really be System.Int32, and simply was trying to correct the error.
 To avoid this problem, it is recommended that you expunge the name before using it.
 ```apl
       ⎕EX 'num'
       num←42